Valentin Konovalov: 2018 gubernatorial campaign

-In 11 October 2018, the Chairman of Republican Election Commission Alexander Chumanin said that the election Commission of the Republic of Khakassia will appeal to the Supreme court of Khakassia Republic with a request to cancel registration on election of Valentin Konovalov.
+On 11 October 2018, the Chairman of Republican Election Commission Alexander Chumanin said that the election Commission of the Republic of Khakassia will appeal to the Supreme court of Khakassia Republic with a request to cancel registration on election of Valentin Konovalov.
 The Commission received a submission from the Prosecutor's office, which states that when submitting documents from Konovalov was, first, incorrectly stated the name of the branch of the party: in the documents it is called "Communist party of the Russian Federation-Khakass regional branch of the Communist party", while in the register of legal entities the party is registered as "Khakass regional branch of the Communist party of the Russian Federation".
 And secondly, according to Prosecutor's office, documents of party conference weren't certified by the head of regional office (which Konovalov is), and the presiding Secretary who conducted party conference.

 The actions of the Republican Election Commission have caused criticism, including Central Election Commission Chairwoman Ella Pamfilova, who said that "the Republican Commission has sued itself to actually cancel the upcoming second round of election", and that "irreparable damage to the entire electoral process in the region may be caused".
 Under the law, it is possible to withdraw a registered candidate within 10 days, except in cases where there are newly discovered circumstances.
 Valentin Konovalov filed a counterclaim against the decision of the election Commission.

 On 12 October, session of the Supreme Court of Khakassia, where the judge Valery Solovyev has postponed consideration of the claim for 15 October.

 On 13 October, the interim Head of Khakassia Mikhail Razvozhayev, said he personally requested the Election Commission to withdraw the case from the Supreme Court to cancel the registration of Valentin Konovalov.

 On 15 October, the Republican Election Commission decided to withdraw its claim from the Supreme Court to cancel the registration.
 The Supreme court of Khakassia also stopped consideration of the claim of the candidate for the head of Khakassia from the party of growth Alexander Mekhar to cancel the registration of Valentin Konovalov on the basis of the decision of the Election Commission, which recognized one of the videos of the Communist party violating the law.
 On 15 October, Alexander Myakhar announced the withdrawal of his claim.

 On 11 November 2018, in the second round of elections, gaining more than 57% of the vote, Konovalov was elected Head of Republic.

+His win coincided with the elections of Sergei Furgal and Vladimir Sipyagin, who also defeated United Russia incumbents in other regions.
+Furgal has since been imprisoned, and Sipyagin resigned.

+2023 gubernatorial campaign

+United Russia ran State Duma member Sergey Sokol to challenge Konovolov's re-election bid.
+However, after polls suggested the party would once again perform poorly, Sokol withdrew from the race.
+Sokol denied that the poor polling was the reason for his withdrawal, citing health reasons for his decision.

+Konovalov was subsequently comfortably re-elected in the first round, garnering 63.14% of the vote.